 \section{Conclusion}

 We start with a few counter-intuitive observations made in recent studies; then we explain the reasons behind.
-One key reason is the ignorance of the global timeline in model evaluation, which even leads to a wrong implementation of the simplest baseline Popularity.
+One key reason is the ignorance of the global timeline in model evaluation, which leads to a poor implementation of the simplest baseline Popularity.
 Interestingly, because industry players often have to limit to recent data due to large data size, they may not highlight the importance of timeline.
 However, in academic research, many widely used datasets cover interactions recorded in a long period.
 Following a similar problem understanding as industry players but evaluating on datasets of different characteristics is the main contradiction here.
-The missing of timeline leads to improper evaluation of our models due to data leakage.
-Hence, the results reported in many papers become incomparable; the models developed in academic research are rarely transferable to practical systems.
-In this opinion paper, we highlight the importance of timeline in obtaining more meaningful evaluation results.
+The missing of timeline leads to improper evaluation of our models as the offline settings are far away from a good simulation of the online scenario.
+Hence, the models developed in academic research are rarely transferable to practical systems.
+In this paper, we highlight the importance of timeline for a better simulation of the online setting and hence more indicative results of which algorithms are more worth the expensive online testing.
 On top of that, the consideration of timeline also provides us new insights in modeling user preference.
 We shall not only focus on the user-item interactions, which are the results of decision makings, but also focus on the contexts of decision makings.